 [condition], and ID

 <description>This is an example of a basic RSS 2.0 document containing a single item</description>

 <g:description>Chromecast with Google TV brings you the entertainment you love, in up to 4K HDR</g:description>

 For a more detailed overview of an XML product data feed in RSS 2.0, download the example file.

 Google Merchant Center namespace declaration

 The following namespace declaration is required in order to use attributes defined only in the Google Merchant Center namespace.

 In addition to declaring the Google Merchant Center namespace, you must also include a prefix within every attribute tag.
 We add this prefix to distinguish attributes defined in our namespace from elements defined in RSS 2.0.
 The prefix selected for this namespace declaration is "g":

 Attributes in the Google Merchant Center namespace must include this prefix or the attributes and any values they contain will be ignored.

-You can use as many relevant attributes as are specific to your items.
-Supplying additional information about your items by using these attributes will greatly increase your items' chances of showing up in Shopping ads and free listings when a user searches on Google.
-In addition, many attributes defined in the Google Merchant Center namespace can be used more than once within a single item.
-This enables you to add more available information about an item in your feed.
+You can use as many relevant attributes as are specific to your products.
+Supplying additional information about your products by using these attributes will greatly increase your products' chances of showing up in Shopping ads and free listings when a user searches on Google.
+In addition, many attributes defined in the Google Merchant Center namespace can be used more than once within a single product.
+This enables you to add more available information about a product in your feed.